Visiting Banff in March? Here’s All You Need to Know

 Ski/Snowboard Big Mountain Terrain

 Snowboarding at all of the SkiBig3 resorts was our primary reason for heading to Banff in the winter years ago before moving to the Rockies.
-SkiBig3 is a collection of three mountain resorts all within Banff National Park.
-You have Lake Louise, Banff Sunshine, and Mt.
-Norquay, which are all fantastic and unique Banff ski resorts.
+SkiBig3 is a collection of three mountain resorts, all within Banff National Park.
+Lake Louise, Banff Sunshine, and Mt.
+Norquay are all fantastic and unique Banff ski resorts.

 Johnston Canyon Ice Walk

 As a tip, we suggest picking up some microspikes in town.
-Although the trail is well managed, it can get icy, and paying for microspikes is better than slipping everywhere on the trail – ours were very handy.
+Although the trail is well managed, it can get icy, and paying for microspikes is better than slipping everywhere on the trail – ours are very handy.
 You can rent them at Wilson Sports at Lake Louise, or Snowtips Bactrax in Banff.
 We purchased ours at Canadian Tire, which is also an option if you want to keep them!
-It’s also popular to book an ice walk tour to Johnston Canyon, and the tour guides will provide microspikes for you!
+If you’d rather be guided, it’s also popular to book an ice walk tour to Johnston Canyon, and the tour guides will provide microspikes for you!

 Once you reach the end of the trail and the most impressive frozen fall, you’ll probably find some ice climbers.
-If you’re feeling adventurous, book an ice climbing tour yourself with Yamnuska Guides.
+If you’re feeling adventurous, book an ice climbing tour yourself with Alpine Air.

 Ice Skate on Lake Louise